-- 1. Kanti swarup., Gupta, P. K. and Manmohan., (2006).
-Operations Research, Twelfth edition, Sultan Chand & Sons Educational Publishers, New Delhi. - 2.Panneerselvam, R., (2007).
-Operations Research, Second edition, Prentice Hall of India Private Ltd, New Delhi. - 3.Sharma, J. K., (2008).
-Operations Research Theory and Practice, Third edition, Macmillan India Ltd. - 4.
-Singiresu, S. Rao., (2006).
-Engineering Optimization Theory and Practice, Third edition New Age International Pvt Ltd, New Delhi. - 5.
-Sivarethina Mohan.
+1. Kanti swarup., Gupta, P. K. and Manmohan., (2006).
+Operations Research, Twelfth edition, Sultan Chand & Sons Educational Publishers, New Delhi.

+2. Panneerselvam, R., (2007).
+Operations Research, Second edition, Prentice Hall of India Private Ltd, New Delhi.

+3. Sharma, J. K., (2008).
+Operations Research Theory and Practice, Third edition, Macmillan India Ltd.

+4. Singiresu, S. Rao., (2006).
+Engineering Optimization Theory and Practice, Third edition New Age International Pvt Ltd, New Delhi.

+5. Sivarethina Mohan.
 R., (2005).
 Operations Research, First edition, Tata Mc Graw Hill Publishing Company Ltd, New Delhi.

-PARTIAL DIFFERENTIAL EQUATIONS

-Semester - II L T P C 4 0 0 4

-- The basic concepts of solution of PDE and its applications. - About initial and boundary value problems for PDEs of first and second order which includes Laplace Equation, Diffusion Equation and Wave Equation. - Introduce students to how to solve linear Partial Differential with different methods. - Technique of separation of variables to solve PDEs and analyze the behavior of solutions in terms of eigen function expansions. - Solutions of PDEs are determined by conditions at the boundary of the spatial domain and initial conditions at time zero. - Basic questions concerning the existence and uniqueness of solutions, and continuous dependence of initial and boundary data.
+- The basic concepts of solution of first order partial differential equation and its applications. - About initial and boundary value problems for PDEs of first and second order which includes Laplace Equation, Diffusion Equation and Wave Equation. - Introduce students to how to solve linear Partial Differential with methods. - Technique of separation of variables to solve PDEs and analyze the behavior of solutions in terms of eigen function expansions. - Solutions of PDEs are determined by conditions at the boundary of the spatial domain and initial conditions at time zero. - Basic questions concerning the existence and uniqueness of solutions, and continuous dependence of initial and boundary data.